Singapore wealth fund GIC sees western banks healing, could invest more

 This is only the second time since GIC was founded in 1981 that it has reviewed its overall investment approach.

-Unlike sister fund manager Temasek Holdings, which focuses on equities, GIC adopts a more conservative investment strategy with the long-term goal of beating global inflation.
+Unlike sister fund manager Temasek Holdings TEM.UL, which focuses on equities, GIC adopts a more conservative investment strategy with the long-term goal of beating global inflation.

 The fund announced that its annualised, rolling 20-year real rate of return for the period ending March 2013 was 4.0 percent, up just a touch from last year's rate of 3.9 percent.